 Michael Johnson is the managing partner of the firm.
 He received his B.A. from the University of Michigan and law degree from the University of Colorado School of Law.
 Mike was licensed in Nevada in 1997, in California in 1998 and in Colorado in 2002 (inactive).
 He serves as a judge pro tem in Douglas County Tahoe Township Justice Court, Dispute Resolution Conference judge pro tem in El Dorado County Superior Court, and is a qualified arbitrator for the Nevada Court Annexed Arbitration program.
 He is also on the State Bar of Nevada discipline screening panel (Northern).
 Mike is a member of the Washoe and Douglas County Bar Associations.

-Mike’s law practice includes business and corporation law, civil litigation, real estate, construction, collection, appeals, personal injury (plaintiff and defense), contract law, environmental law, Tahoe Regional Planning Agency (TRPA) issues, insurance law and Federal Court practice.
+Mike’s law practice includes business and corporation law, civil litigation, real estate, construction, collection of commercial debts, appeals, insurance defense, contract law, environmental law, Tahoe Regional Planning Agency (TRPA) issues, insurance law and Federal Court practice.

 Clients represented by Mike include ski areas, casinos, real estate brokers and developers, governmental entities, homeowners associations, hotels and a wide variety of businesses and individuals.

 Mike is active as a member of the Tahoe-Douglas Rotary Club.

 Michael P. Hambsch was admitted to practice law in 1974 and has been practicing in the Lake Tahoe Basin since 1980.
 He received his B.A. from University of California and law degree from California Western School of Law.
 Michael was licensed in 1974 to practice in all state courts in California and in Nevada in 1981.
 He served as judge pro tem in Orange County and currently here in El Dorado County, mediator and alternative dispute resolution arbitrator.